Dreamscent/Dreamscent.github.io/_posts/2019-11-10-HTB-Jarvis.md

 Here we can write a file echoing(don't forget url encoding!) a simple php 1 liner RCE code into a file on the server. `/var/www/html` is one of the most common directories hosting web pages so we can try that first.
+We can use a `union select` command to add additional data to be returned by the SQL query.
+If the number of columns matches the actual number that's returned by the query, an additional row will be appended to the results(I'll probably have to make another post on explaining this).
+So, we select 6(+1 payload to make 7) to create our query: